04 Feb Ruins of the Playa Grande Sugar Mill

 Shortly before the Japanese attack on Pearl Harbor in 1941, with war on the horizon, the US Congress approved the initial funding for military base construction on Vieques.
 In the ensuing months life markedly changed for the Playa Grande central owners and more drastically for the hundreds of workers—sharecroppers, or agregados—who depended upon the sugar cane harvest for their livelihoods.

 After the Navy seized great swaths of the island, three thousand Viequenses either left voluntarily or were moved to the makeshift resettlement towns of Santa Maria and Monte Santo.
+The expropriation forced the closure of the Playa Grande sugar mill, the largest employer in the island, and the forced relocation of 700 families from the west of Vieques to what became the civilian middle section.
 As Pragmacio wrote, “The demolition of buildings and houses was occurring.
 I saw how the bulldozers were tearing down the houses with all the personal belongings inside.
 People were forced to leave fast, otherwise they could lose everything.”

 Over the next six years the Navy acquired two-thirds of the island’s 52 square miles of land.
 According to some sources, the Navy would have preferred depopulating the entire island for its own purposes, forcibly removing the residents to St. Croix.